Disclosure: PCBuildRanked earns from qualifying Amazon purchases through affiliate links in this article.

 MSI MAG B650 Tomahawk WiFi

-The B650 Tomahawk has been a benchmark AM5 board since the Ryzen 7000 launch and remains the most recommended B650 option in 2026.
+The B650 Tomahawk has been a benchmark AM5 board since the Ryzen 7000 launch and remains one of the most recommended B650 options in 2026.
 Its 14+2+1 phase power delivery runs the Ryzen 9 9950X at 170W sustained without throttling — the 9700X at 65W barely stresses it.

 WiFi 6E operates on the 6GHz band at up to 3.6 Gbps theoretical — faster than most home fiber connections.
 The 2.5GbE LAN port handles direct wired connections with lower latency than any Wi-Fi standard for competitive play.

 The case for a B850 upgrade: B850 boards add PCIe 5.0 for the GPU slot and primary M.2 slot.
 The GPU performance difference is immeasurable with current drivers.
 The M.2 difference matters only if you add a PCIe 5.0 SSD (14,000+ MB/s drives at $150+).
-If you prioritize future-proofing for those specific scenarios, the B850 Tomahawk MAX WiFi at ~$225 is a direct upgrade.
+If you prioritize future-proofing for those scenarios, the B850 Tomahawk MAX WiFi at ~$249 is a direct upgrade path.

 RAM: G.SKILL Trident Z5 Neo RGB 32GB DDR5-6000